 The activity of putting something in written form.
 The work of a

 , especially when considered from the point of view of

-, a type of multitasking.
-First you have to know what you are
+.
+First you have to know what you're

-writing, then you have to know what words and symbols you need to write in
+planning to write, and then you have to know the words and symbols that you need to write in

-order to communicate your message, then you need to focus on writing each
+your message.
+Then you need to focus on writing each

 is writing created by a person with a writing utensil such as a pen or